rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 ## Personal Protective Equipment

 It is the responsibility of makers to understand the required Personal Protective Equipment (PPE) for operating or being within proximity of a tool, space, piece of equipment, or similar.
 Any such PPE required is provided at no expense by the makerspace to all makers.
-Re-usable PPE, such as glasses and helmets,
+Re-usable PPE, such as glasses and helmets, are provided in spaces and areas where they are required.
+Such PPE is expected to be returned in a clean and functional state upon exiting that space or area.

+To understand specific-area PPE requirements, see [Makerspace-Specific Policies](#makerspace-specific-policies)

 ## Animals